mcdgit29/CancerUtils/README.md

-# CancerUtils A package for creating features from ICD10 CM, ICD9 a natural text
+# CancerUtils A package for extracting clinical features and attributes from raw text

 ## Introduction
 The CancerUtils is an natural language processing system intended to extract concepts useful for understanding